dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/9-5 Memory Profiling.md

 SDE measures footprint in cache lines (64 KB) by default, but it can also measure in memory pages (4KB on x86).
 We combined the output and put it side by side.
 Also, a few not relevant columns were removed from the output.
 The first column `PERIOD` marks intervals of 28K instructions.
 The column `LOAD` tells how many cache lines were accessed by load instructions.
 Recall from the previous discussion, the same cache line accessed twice counts only once.
 Similarly, the column `STORE` tells how many cache lines were stored.
 The column `CODE` counts accessed cache lines that store instructions that were executed during that period.
 Finally, `NEW` counts cache lines touched during a period, and that were not seen before by the program.

-Important nore before we proceed, memory footprint reported by SDE does not equal to utilized memory bandwidth.
+Important note before we proceed, memory footprint reported by SDE does not equal to utilized memory bandwidth.
 It is because it doesn't account for which memory operations were served from memory.

 ```
 $ sde64 -footprint -fp_icount 28K -- ./matrix_multiply.exe